Niten31/Niten31/README.md

 - 👋 Hi, I’m Niten
 - 👀 I’m interested in exploring new technologies
-- 🌱 I’m currently learning Data Analyitcs
+- 🌱 I’m currently pursuing my Masters in Business Analyitcs and Data Science
 - 📫 How to reach me - nitenkadel1998@gmail.com

 <!---